Mt. Carmel: Elijah and the False Prophets

 5. From Mount Carmel, Nazareth and Cana can be seen to the northeast.

-1. The great showdown between the Prophet Elijah and the 850 prophets of Baal and Asherah begins around 100 years earlier when King Solomon sowed the seeds that would destroy Israel morally.
+1. The great showdown between the Prophet Elijah and the 850 prophets of Baal and Asherah began around 100 years earlier when King Solomon sowed the seeds that would destroy Israel morally.

 2. Against God’s clear commandments to the Israelites, Solomon married many foreign wives.